jquag/subvirm/README.md

 #### :SvnLog
 Show the log for the current file.
 Within the log buffer you can press <code>CR</code> to bring up the diff for the revision for the revision represented by the current line.

+#### :SvnSearchLog SEARCHTERM
+Searches the log for the given SEARCHTERM and displays the result in a scratch buffer.
+Within this buffer you can press <code>D</code> or <code>c-d</code> on a path to bring up the diff.
+Or press <code>CR</code> or <code>c-CR</code> on the path to open the file.

+By default it will search the last 500 log entries.
+If you want to change this set the <code>g:subvrimSearchLimit</code> to whatever.

+This command requires that vim be compiled with Ruby support.